aws-amplify/docs/docs/start/getting-started/fragments/ios/integrate.md

     Initialized Amplify
     ```

-    Optinally, if you'd like to adjust the log level, you can do this by updating the `Amplify.Logging.logLevel` variable.
+    Optionally, if you'd like to adjust the log level, you can do this by updating the `Amplify.Logging.logLevel` variable.
 For example:
     ```swift
     Amplify.Logging.logLevel = .info
     ```